KeparYTbcc/Steamrip-Scraped-DATA-s/README.md

 - **Multi-threaded Scraping**: Fast database updates with concurrent processing
 - **Error Recovery**: Retry failed scrapes and maintain failed games list

+## Quick mention
+the "Games" folder aint needed for the code, its pre-scrapped datas, if u want to look at it, but might get outdated by the time

 ## Installation

 1. **Clone or download the project**